-This memorandum transmits the final audit report on Handicap International Federation (HI Federation) under multiple awards for the fiscal year ended December 31, 2021, including five awards which were closed during the fiscal year 2021.
-The HI Federation contracted with the independent certified public accounting firm Gelman, Rosenberg & Freedman (GRF) to conduct the audit.
+This memorandum transmits the final audit report on Handicap International Federation (HIF) under multiple awards for the fiscal year ended December 31, 2022.
+The HIF contracted with the independent certified public accounting firm Gelman, Rosenberg & Freedman (GRF) to conduct the audit.
 The audit firm stated that it performed its audit in accordance with generally accepted government auditing standards and the U.S. Agency for International Development (USAID) Financial Audit Guide for Foreign Organizations.
 The audit firm is responsible for the enclosed report and the conclusions expressed in it.
-We do not express an opinion on HI Federation's fund accountability statements; the effectiveness of its internal control; or its compliance with the awards, laws, and regulations.1
+We do not express an opinion on HIF's fund accountability statements; the effectiveness of its internal control; or its compliance with the awards, laws, and regulations.
+I

-The audit objectives were to (1) express an opinion on whether the fund accountability statements for the period audited, were presented fairly, in all material respects; (2) evaluate the HI Federation's internal controls; (3) determine whether HI Federation complied with award terms and applicable laws and regulations; (4) determine if HI Federation has taken adequate corrective action on prior audit report recommendations; (5) determine if the cost-sharing schedule was presented fairly in accordance with the basis of accounting used to prepare the cost-sharing schedule; and (6) perform an audit of the indirect cost rate.
-To answer the audit objectives, GRF (1) reviewed direct and indirect costs billed to and reimbursed by USAID and pass-through agencies and costs incurred but pending reimbursement and identified any questioned cost (2) reviewed the cost-sharing/matching contributions schedule to determine if the schedule is fairly presented in accordance with the basis of accounting used by the recipient to prepare the schedule (3) reviewed and evaluated the recipient's internal
+The audit objectives were to (1) express an opinion on whether the schedules of expenditures of USAID awards present fairly in all material respects in relation to the recipient's financial statements as a whole, the revenues received, costs incurred, and commodities and technical assistance directly procured by USAID for the period audited in conformity with the terms of the agreements and generally accepted accounting principles; (2) evaluate the HIF's internal controls; (3) determine whether HIF complied with award terms and applicable laws and regulations; (4) determine if HIF has taken adequate corrective action on prior audit report recommendations; (5) determine if the cost-sharing schedule was presented fairly in accordance with the basis of accounting used to prepare the cost-sharing schedule; (6) perform an audit of the indirect cost rate; and (7) determine whether the general purpose financial statements were audited in accordance with GAGAS.
+To answer the audit objectives, GRF (1) reviewed direct and indirect costs billed to and reimbursed by USAID and pass-through agencies and costs incurred but pending reimbursement and identified any questioned cost; (2) reviewed the cost-